 Many parents erroneously believe that very young (infants, toddlers) and/or adult children will not be affected by their separation, but this is far from true.
 Do not regard your separation as a matter only affecting you and your spouse; the children too must be considered and their needs placed above any mutual disdain or differences.

 This is not to say that parents must stay together “for the children’s sake” when the relationship has reached an irresolvable impasse.
 Rather, every discussion must consider the children as parties in the discussion, even when they are absent.
 This must be done very deliberately since parents are often stressed and preoccupied in the time leading up to and following separation.
 Take time to prepare them and make them understand that it is not their fault that you two are going separate ways.
 It is also advisable that arrangements be made during the separation period or as soon as you decide to end the marriage.
 You should involve an experienced family lawyer to get you through the separation process and advise you on what to expect with regard to the financial welfare of your children.
+Parents can agree to transfer ownership of property to chidren through a prepared quitclaim deed.

 Custody of children